 The Community of the Future program plans to launch in Jan 2024 in partnership with the Outdoor Learning Store.

 Why?
 Research has shown that many of our youth don’t even have the tools to imagine anything but an apocalyptic future for themselves.
 Research has also shown the importance of hope, grounded in truth, in presenting complex environmental topics.
 Instead of starting with all of the shocking statistics, depressing facts, and stories of despair, Beyond Recycling has decided to flip that on its head.
-Instead of messages of doom, we’ve chosen to help students dream of a safe, clean and thriving future, a future they are happy to see themselves as a part of.
+Instead of messages of doom, we’ve chosen to help students dream of a safe, clean, and thriving future, a future they are happy to see themselves as a part of.
 As psychologist Renee Lertzman argues, there is a delicate balance that must be considered between holding our conflicted feelings about the state of the future.

 What?
 The video-based lessons set the stage for the culminating, hands-on, and creative “Communities of the Future” group design and building challenge.
 The first lesson introduces the project, the following five lessons delve into the main community categories: waste, food, energy, transportation, and water, and then the final lesson sets students up to start their build.
-The videos are designed for students in grades 4 through 7.
+The program is designed for students in grades 4 through 7.

 Where?
-Once you register for the program you will receive a link for the program hosted on the Beyond Recycling website.
-That is where you will find all the content for each of the lessons.
-It’s as easy as clicking play on the video to get started.
+All program resources will be available on the new Community of the Future Beyond website.
+All the content for each of the lessons can be found in one spot.
+Getting started is as easy as clicking play on the video.
 The video content and the planning booklet help guide students through the process of designing a sustainable community of the future that gives an overview of the topic and highlights local community projects and individuals that are working to develop a sustainable future.